jstabitunlikely/cv/README.md

 - Implemented a UVM environment from scratch and redesigned legacy reference models.
 - Coordinated the migration of hundreds of legacy test cases and coverage models by mostly junior engineers.
 - Contributed to working out the technical aspects of restructuring a team of 60+ engineers for component-based development.
-- Proposed and prototyped a framework for a common UVM codebase to unify environments across the product lines.
+- Proposed and built a framework for a common UVM codebase to unify environments across the product lines.
 - Proposed and prototyped a new CI flow (GitLab) to facilitate team collaboration across the portfolio.

 ## [Arm CoreLink DMA-350](https://developer.arm.com/Processors/CoreLink%20DMA-350), Verification Lead